100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The interlocking ‘C’s were designed by Coco Chanel herself in 1925.
 They are believed to be inspired by the stained-glass windows of a chapel in Aubazine, France, where she spent part of her childhood.

 - My Take: It’s all about symmetry and simplicity.
 The logo is elegant, confident, and unapologetically bold.
 It works just as well on a handbag as on a perfume bottle.
-It's a monogram that has become pure status.
+It’s a monogram that has become a symbol of pure status.

 22. WWF

-An emotional powerhouse of a logo that works on every level.
+An emotionally powerful logo that works on every level.

 - The Fact: The World Wildlife Fund logo was inspired by Chi-Chi, a giant panda at the London Zoo in 1961.
 It was deliberately designed in black and white to save on printing costs—a crucial consideration for a non-profit.